compound-finance/comet/docs/README.md

 ### Set Pause Guardian

 This function sets the official contract address of the Compound III protocol pause guardian.
-This address has the power to pause supply, transfer, withdraw, absorb, and the buy collateral operations within Compound III.
+This address has the power to pause supply, transfer, withdraw, absorb, and buy collateral operations within Compound III.

 COMP token-holders designate the Pause Guardian address, which is held by the [Community Multi-Sig](https://etherscan.io/address/0xbbf3f1421d886e9b2c5d716b5192ac998af2012c).